serayyagci1/coderate/README.md

 # An Interactive Exploration of Heart Disease Indicators

 ## Description
 According to the CDC, heart disease is a leading cause of death for people of most races in the U.S. About half of all Americans (47%) have at least one major risk factor for heart disease: high blood pressure, high cholesterol, and smoking.
 Other key indicators include diabetes status, obesity (high BMI), level of physical activity, or alcohol consumption.
-Application of machine learning methods to detect patterns in the data can predict a patient's susceptibility to heart disease.
+The application of machine learning methods to detect patterns in the data can predict a patient's susceptibility to heart disease.
 This tool helps them to make informed decisions about lifestyle modifications to potentially reduce their risk of heart disease.

 The [dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data) used for this project was taken from Kaggle.